homieiot/homie5-device-profiles/docs/cap-switch.md

 #### Full example

-This example implements a sensor including all optional properties.
+This example implements a switch including all optional properties.

 Description: